 When you first start looking for a parcel of Adirondack hunting land, get to know the area’s prospects.
 Talk to local “big buck” clubs to find out average antler scores and look into the big game records for the area.
 Small, locally-owned hunting shops will also know what you can expect from public and private land in the surrounding counties.
-The Adirondacks also boast plenty of public land for hunting.
-Talking to local game wardens will give you an excellent idea where to find the best hunting in the region.
+The Adirondacks also boasts plenty of public land for hunting.
+Talking to local game wardens will give you an excellent idea of where to find the best hunting in the region.
 Of course, this type of research will take you time outside looking for available land, but it will pay off in the end!

 Get to Know the Neighbors

 Deer and game habitat management is part of a much larger environmental picture.
 Talk to the neighbors before purchasing a piece of hunting land to determine what your prospects are for creating a viable deer management habitat in the area.
 If you want to grow older, trophy bucks but are surrounded by public land or land owners who shoot pretty much any legal buck, your efforts will likely be wasted on a heavily hunted area.
-Again, it is a good idea to talk to sportsmen’s groups and small hunting stores in the area to gage land and hunting conditions.
+Again, it is a good idea to talk to sportsmen’s groups and small hunting stores in the area to gauge land and hunting conditions.

 Does Your Hunting Land Have Potential for Good Deer/Game Habitat?

 Know your game and what sort of habitat they prefer before you start looking for your Upstate NY hunting land.
 Deer, for example, prefer variety in topography and vegetation for a year-round habitat.
-Look for property with evergreens for winter and berry and greenbriar bushes for summer.
+Look for a property with evergreens for winter and berry and greenbriar bushes for summer.